ProfessionalWiki/SemanticWikibase/README.md

 ## Translated data

-Items and properties get translated.
+Data part of Wikibase Items and properties gets translated to Semantic MediaWiki property value pairs.

+### Labels, descriptions, IDs, etc

 Translated data in the form `Wikibase datamodel element => SMW property name (SMW property type)`

-* EntityId => Wikibase ID (string)
+* EntityId => Wikibase ID (Text)
-* Labels => Wikibase label (monolingual text)
+* Labels => Wikibase label (Monolingual text)
-* Descriptions => Wikibase description (monolingual text)
+* Descriptions => Wikibase description (Monolingual text)

-Main snaks of statements also get translated.
+### Statements

+When a statement is translated, only the value of the "main snak" is stored in SMW.

+The SMW property name is the ID of the Wikibase property, for instance P42.
+The label of the Wikibase property gets added as alias.
+This means both `[[P42::+]]` and `[[Capital city::+]]` are valid in SMW queries.

 Deprecated statements are never translated.
 Normal statements are not translated if there are preferred statements.
-The SMW property name is the ID of the Wikibase property, for instance P42.
 The SMW property type is based on the Wikibase property type.
 Only statements with a supported property type are translated.

 ## Supported property types